There are two ways in which a field can be identified:

 - Hovering your mouse pointer over the field name when designing the form - the field's ID will appear as a tooltip.

-- Exporting your data from the Analytics tab - the field IDs will be included as a separate column.
+- Exporting your data from the Analyse tab - the field IDs will be included as a separate column.

 Why use the field ID?